 YOUR STORY IS THEIR WEAKNESS

 Industry lobbyists have data and consultants.
-You have something they can't buy: the truth of what kratom did to your family, your health, your community.
-Here's how to make them listen.
+You have something they cannot buy: the truth of what kratom did to your family, your health, or your community.
+Here is how to make them listen.

 Why Your Story Beats Their Statistics